johndshea/funke-wiki/README.md

 * hamburger nav is blocked from loading by Google Chrome when on heroku. https://support.google.com/chrome/answer/1342714?hl=en

 * Article last updated timestamp shows the time the edit form was loaded, not the time the submit button was pressed.

-* editing an article erases all tags (because they're currently implemented as checkboxes).
-Probably need to put some client-side javascript to check the boxes that show up in the article tags array.

 * fix funky placement of tobias head icon